William Thwaites: First World War

+Post-war and final years

-After the war Thwaites became director of military intelligence at the War Office from 1918, and then director of military operations and intelligence from 1922.
+He was then director of military operations and intelligence from 1922.
 In July 1923 he succeeded Major General Nevill Smyth as GOC of the Territorial Army's 47th (2nd London) Division.
 He was promoted to lieutenant general while still commanding the division in October 1926, and was in April 1927 appointed general officer commanding-in-chief (GOC-in-C) of the British Army of the Rhine (BAOR): he was the last person to hold this post until after the Second World War.
 He became colonel commandant of the Royal Artillery in January 1929.

 In July 1931, after being made a general in May, he was appointed an aide-de-camp general to King George V, in succession to General Sir Philip Chetwode.
-He was then director general of the TA from later that year until 1933, and retired from the army on 1 October 1933, when he was appointed an extra aide-de-camp general to King George V. He relinquished this assignment in July 1935.
+He was then director general of the TA from later that year until 1933, and retired from the army, after forty-six years of service, on 1 October 1933, when he was appointed an extra aide-de-camp general to King George V. He relinquished this assignment in July 1935.

+He died in June 1947 at the age of 79.